Kampus-Merdeka-Software-Engineering/FE-2-Medan-2/README.md

 ## 🖇️ Contribution 🖇️

-The project was finalized on DD MONTH 2023, closed for contributions.
+The project was finalized on 11 December 2023 and closed for contributions.

 <br>